mabe02/lanterna/docs/examples/gui/message_dialogs.md

 	final WindowBasedTextGUI textGUI = new MultiWindowTextGUI(screen);
 ```

-In the following example, a message box is show to the user when the button is clicked:
+In the following example, a message box is shown to the user when the button is clicked:

 ```
 	panel.addComponent(new Button("Test", new Runnable() {